-The group of professional skills The name of the professional skill A.1 Initiative A. PERSONAL ATTITUDES AND SKILLS A.2 Commitment and perseverance A. PERSONAL ATTITUDES AND SKILLS A.3 Discipline and punctuality A.4 Flexibility B.1 Care for people, resources and the B. ORGANIZATIONAL ATTITUDES AND SKILLS environment B. ORGANIZATIONAL ATTITODES AND SKIELS B.2 Personal planning and work organization B.3 Quality assurance and result orientation C.1 Social attitude C. SOCIAL ATTITUDES AND SKILLS C.2 Leadership C. SOCIAL ATTITODES AND SKILLS C.3 Persuasion - assertiveness C.4 Communicating D. COGNITIVE ATTITUDES AND SKILLS D.1.
-Basic knowledge D.2 Inquisitiveness and interest
+The group of professional skills The name of the professional skill

+A.1 Initiative

+A.2 Commitment and perseverance

+A. PERSONAL ATTITUDES AND SKILLS A.3 Discipline and punctuality

+A.4 Flexibility

+B.1 Care for people, resources and the

+environment

+B. ORGANIZATIONAL ATTTODES AND SKILLS B.2 Personal planning and work organization

+B.3 Quality assurance and result orientation

+C.1 Social attitude

+C.2 Leadership

+C. SOCIAL ATTITODES AND SKILLS C.3 Persuasion - assertiveness

+C.4 Communicating

+D. COGNITIVE ATTITUDES AND SKILLS D.1.
+Basic knowledge

+D.2 Inquisitiveness and interest